 Puerto de Mogán has a beautiful marina and therefore is very popular with older visitors looking for sailing trips, fishing excursions, or just to relax with a glass of wine.
-However, younger tourist also come here for a day visit to enjoy the unique diving opportunities nearby.
-Also families enjoy an adventure on the Yellow Submarine taking them below the clear blue waters to see the colourful marine life.
+However, younger tourists also come here for a day visit to enjoy the unique diving opportunities nearby.
+Also, families enjoy an adventure on the Yellow Submarine taking them below the clear blue waters to see the colourful marine life.

 There is also a weekly market located at Puerto de Mogán.
 Each Friday the town really comes to life with local farmers, local crafts people bringing their produce to sell.

-For the more adventurous there is a sports centre offering jet-ski hire and parasailing, along with other water based activities like pedal boats and kayaks.
+For the more adventurous there is a sports centre offering jet-ski hire and parasailing, along with other water-based activities like pedal boats and kayaks.

 There is a lovely promenade fringed with palms along this beach with quaint cafes and chic restaurants and a number of gift shops.
-Visitors have a choice of German, Spanish, Mexican and Italian food.
+Visitors have a choice of German, Spanish, Mexican, and Italian food.
 For wheelchair uses there are pathways and ramps leading to the beach.

 Playa de Tritaña is located South East of Mogán in the next bay.
-It is really one of the last undeveloped beautiful beached on the island.
+It is really one of the last undeveloped beautiful beaches on the island.
 Surrounded by sheer volcanic cliffs it is a real sun trap.
 If you like your privacy and want to get away from the hustle and bustle of the major resorts, this is the place!

 This is the only water park in the Canary Islands that is sea (salt) water.
 It is located just outside of Mogán, It is smaller than the other water parks near Maspalomas but still has some excellent slides and pools.
-For those on a budget this is a good choice as it is much cheaper than the others.
+For those on a budget, this is a good choice as it is much cheaper than the others.
 Also close by is a wellness centre and thermal spa and gym.